y10ab1/Homework2/README.md

 ## Problem 4
 Investigate the minting function in the UniswapV2Pair contract.
 When depositing tokens (not for the first time), liquidity can only be obtained using a specific formula.
 What is the intention behind this?
 <!-- ### Solution: -->
 >The liquidity minted when adding to an existing pool is proportional to the contributor's share.
-This maintains fair fee distribution and is calculated as `L = (Deposit Amount / Total Supply) * Total Liquidity Tokens`, keeping ownership percentages consistent.
+This maintains fair fee distribution and is calculated as `L = min(amount0 / reserve0, amount1 / reserve1) * totalsupply`, keeping ownership percentages consistent.

 ## Problem 5
 What is a sandwich attack, and how might it impact you when initiating a swap?